About

 Mission: CaRCC communities, working groups, and our collaborating partners, advance innovation and sustainability of RCD at academic, government, and non-profit institutions.
 CaRCC communities connect professionals across RCD roles and organizations, including those who design and operate systems, those who work with software and data, and those who engage directly with researchers.
 CaRCC working groups explore and develop effective strategies, leading practices, and products that empower researchers across campuses, and at regional, national, and international scales.

 CaRCC is continuously evolving and open to new ideas.
 Get involved!
-Current areas of high priority, based on survey results and discussions among participants, include the following areas:
+Current areas of high priority, based on survey results and discussions among participants, include the following:

-• Defining stakeholders and value propositions for the CI, research computing and data communities, broadly defined.
+• Defining stakeholders and value propositions for RCD and RCD professionals, broadly defined.

-• Understanding the current state and future roadmap for advocation, support, and sustainability of research computing on campuses and beyond.
+• Understanding the current state and future roadmap for advocation, support, and sustainability of RCD resources on campuses and beyond.

-• Development of products that help define, support, and steward the profession of research computing and data on campuses.
+• Development of products that help define, support, and steward RCD professions, professionals, and resource providers on campuses.

 CaRCC has also referred to (reflecting history and origin):

-• The funded NSF RCN award OAC-1620695 (PI: Jim Bottum) “RCN: Advancing Research and Education through a national network of campus research computing infrastructures – The CaRC Consortium”, which begot the consortium.
+• The NSF Research Coordination Network (award OAC-162069) and project entitled “RCN: Advancing Research and Education through a national network of campus research computing infrastructures – The CaRC Consortium”, which established the consortium via an initial set of campuses and campus-associated individual contributors.

 If you have questions about CaRCC or how to get involved, please contact us at help@carcc.org!